giuseppemorelli/Vagrant-LAMP/README.md

 ### Vagrant Provision script

-- `backup_database.sh`: you can use this script as single shell script or with `vagrant up --provision`
+- `backup_database.sh`: you can use this script as single shell script or enable it in `config.yaml`

 ### Vagrant Provision Ansible Local